Continue reading on DataGuidance with:

 - from such data and other information which is in the possession of, or is likely to come into the possession of, the data controller, and includes any expression of opinion about the individual and any indication of intentions of the data controller or any other person in respect of the individual.

 The Draft Data Protection Proclamation lists certain personal information as 'sensitive personal data.'
-This category of personal data includes information on racial or ethnic origin, political opinion, religious belief, membership to a trade union, physical, and mental health condition, sexual life, genetic information, commission, or alleged commission of a crime and legal proceeding against the subject.
-Among others, the Draft Data Protection Proclamation contains principles on the collection and protection of personal data, the rights of data subjects and conditions for the processing of sensitive private data.
+This category of personal data includes information on racial or ethnic origin, political opinion, religious belief, membership to a trade union, physical, and mental health condition, sexual life, genetic information, commission, or alleged commission of a crime, and legal proceedings against the subject.
+The Draft Data Protection Proclamation contains, among others, the principles on the collection and protection of personal data, the rights of data subjects, and conditions for the processing of sensitive private data.

 1.2.
 Guidelines